-In response to a request by the judicial officer overseeing APD's reform process, Judge Brack to address concerns and questions that were noted by the amici during the court hearing for IMR 5, APD and City staff developed an action plan for each item that was discussed during the hearing.
-The action plan has undergone several iterations and has included additional commentary by the parties and amici.
+In response to a request by the judicial officer overseeing APD's reform process, Judge Brack to address concerns and questions that were noted by the amici during the court hearing for IMR 5, action plan has undergone several iterations and has included additional commentary by the parties and amici.
 Even though the action plan has not been finalized, APD continues to make progress on the recommendations and plans that are contained within the document.